Basic Syntax in R

 Output: "integer"

 Are you interested in learning R Programming from experts?
-Enroll in our R training institute in Bangalore now!
+Enroll in our R training in Bangalore now!

 Complex Data Type